Frequently Asked Questions about hiring a skip bin in Geelong

-Skip bin hire typically includes up to 7 days hire, however if the skip bin is needed longer we can organize a longer hire period with an additional charge.
-If you need the skip bin collected earlier than 7 days, just let us know during the quote & booking stage.
+Skip bin hire typically includes up to 7 days hire, however if the skip bin is needed longer we can organise a longer hire period with an additional charge.
+If you need the skip bin collected earlier than 7 days, simply let us know during the quote and booking stage.

 If the skip bin sits on your property away from the nature strip, a Geelong council permit isn’t required.
 A Geelong council permit is only required if you’re planning to have the skip placed on the nature strip, footpath or on a road.

 If your rubbish looks like it would only take a few trips to the tip with a small trailer then the 3 to 4 cubic metre skip bins should be suitable to hire.